-PPP remains the dominant player in the industrial category.
-General market rates and occupancies have held steady through 2016.
-PPP's recent development of warehouses in the Baruni area continues to experience vacancies however PPP remain positive that the market will pick up as various developments around the new international berth at Motukea continue and the road development is completed in 2017.
+PPP remains a strong player in the industrial category.
+As with other categories, general market rates and occupancies have weakened in 2017.
+PPP's development of warehouses in the Baruni area continues to show vacancies but the market will inevitably pick up as various developments around the new international port at Motukea continue and the road development is now completed.